pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

-Recently I had to start working on [MongoDB](https://www.mongodb.com/) for my enterprise project, so I revved up to the speed and now sharing my experiences with you.
-In this article, I plan to introduce what MongoDB is and how to get started with it.
-I am not going to go anything deeper than basic CRUD (Create, Retrieve, Update, Delete) operations and please refer to the [official installation instructions](https://docs.mongodb.com/manual/installation/) for installing MongoDB.
+Recently I had to start using [MongoDB](https://www.mongodb.com/) for an enterprise project and learned a lot on the way.
+After revving up to speed, I hope to share my experiences with you.
+In this article, I will introduce what MongoDB is and how to get started with using it.
+By the end of this tutorial, you will understand everything up to the basic CRUD (Create, Retrieve, Update, Delete) operations.

 ## Introduction

-MongoDB is one of the NoSQL databases.
-There are different types of NoSQL databases, and MongoDB is Document Database.
-Schema and records are stored in documents and they are stored in JSON (JavaScript Object Notation) like syntax.
-NoSQL Databases are totally different from traditional Relational Databases like MySQL or postgreSQL.
-Relational Databases have a specific schema, fields, constraints, type of fields, triggers, etc.
+MongoDB is a **NoSQL database framework.** NoSQL Databases are totally different from traditional Relational Databases (RDBs) like MySQL or postgreSQL.
+RDBs have specific pre-defined schema, fields, constraints, type of fields, triggers, and so on.

 In the case of a typical NoSQL Database, there's nothing like the above.
-There's no need of defining a structure before building our database.
-This proves to be one of the huge advantages of MongoDB to scale up or down depending on the application, compared to traditional relational databases like MySQL or postgreSQL.
-They are also much faster in most types of operations, so if you are dealing with a ton load of data, NoSQL is *the* way to go.
+There's no need to define a structure before building the database.
+This allows a MongoDB database to scale up or down depending on the application, whereas the traditional RDBs do not scale easily.
+NoSQL is generally much faster in most cases, so if you need to store or retrieve large quantities of data, NoSQL is *the* way to go.

+There are [different types](https://www.mongodb.com/scale/types-of-nosql-databases) of NoSQL databases, such as key-value stores, document databases, wide-column stores, and graph databases.
+MongoDB, a Document Database, stores all schema and records in documents using a syntax like JSON (JavaScript Object Notation).
+If you are familiar with Web Development, MongoDB will seem comfortable.

+## Installation

+Please refer to the [official MongoDB guides](https://docs.mongodb.com/manual/installation/) to install the database essentials.

-Once you have installed MongoDB, we need to make sure we add the `bin` directory to the path.
+Once you have installed MongoDB, add the `bin` directory to the path.
 You need to be aware of two binary executable files.

 * `mongod` - This is the daemon (a program that always runs in the background as a service) for MongoDB Server.
 * `mongo` - This is the command line client shell interface for MongoDB.